 Q. I live overseas.
 Can I buy BMC Travel Insurance?

-A. No, only residents of United Kingdom, Republic of Ireland, Channel Islands and the Isle of Man can buy insurance from the BMC.
+A. No, only residents of United Kingdom, Channel Islands and the Isle of Man can buy insurance from the BMC.

 About the cover